-- Complete the vehicle destruction within 30 days of the date the salvage yard received the vehicle.
-Destruction must comply with the SECAT Program Policies and Guidelines and include cutting a jagged-edged hole in the engine block that is at least three inches in diameter and cutting the frame rails completely through in half. - Surrender the certificate of title to the DMV by submitting a Report of Vehicle to be Dismantled and register the vehicle as non-repairable where the Vehicle Identification Number (VIN) can no longer be registered or titled.
-All forms required by DMV to render the vehicle as non-repairable must be filed by the owner or salvage operator within 30 days of the old vehicle delivery.
-A DMV receipt or non-repairable certificate verifying the vehicle can no longer be registered or titled must be made available to District staff upon request.
+- Complete the vehicle destruction within 45 days of the date the salvage yard received the vehicle.
+Destruction must comply with the SECAT Program Policies and Guidelines and include: (1) cutting a non-symmetrical, jagged-edged hole in the engine block that is at least three inches in diameter, (2) making an additional cut from the engine hole down through the flange where the oil pan attaches, and (3) cutting the frame rails completely through in half between the cab and rear axle. - Surrender the certificate of title to the DMV by submitting a Report of Vehicle to be Dismantled and register the vehicle as non-repairable - where the Vehicle Identification Number (VIN) can no longer be registered or titled.
+All forms required by DMV to render the vehicle as non-repairable must be filed by the owner or salvage operator.
+A DMV receipt, such as a DMV reconciliation report, or non-repairable certificate verifying the vehicle can no longer be registered or titled must be made available to District staff at the time of the salvage inspection.